karbowskijakub/karbowskijakub/README.md

 ## Hello!
 I'm Jacob
-I'm extremely motivated to constantly develop my skills and grow professionally.
+Self-taught motivated to reach the goal and become a frontend developer.

 - 👀 I’m interested in learning frontend technologies.
 - 🌱 I’m currently learning React Native.